marypaskhaver/CustomDarkModeApp/README.md

 A small React Native app that demonstrates how to:

-- Add Dark Mode compatibility to your app
+- Add dark mode compatibility to your app
-- Allow your users to override their phone's Dark Mode solely within your app
+- Allow your users to override their phone's dark mode solely within your app

 Using